otwcode/otwarchive/.github/PULL_REQUEST_TEMPLATE.md

   as the *first* thing in your pull request title (e.g. `AO3-1234 Fix thing`)
 * [ ] Do you have fewer than 5 pull requests already open?
 If not, please wait until they are reviewed and merged before creating new pull requests.
+* [ ] I acknowledge that submitting code created or modified with the help of AI is a bannable offense.

 ## Issue